 Jamie sees clients in Building 2 (350 N. Oak St.)

 Compassionate.
-Smiley.
+Joyful.
 Spirited.

 Prior to work as a mental health clinician, Jamie began working as an elementary school teacher for several years before staying home with her children when they were small.
-She loved teaching, but felt she wanted to help her students succeed more in their mental health and well-being than meeting academic standards.
+She loved teaching but felt she wanted to help her students succeed more in their mental health and well-being than meeting academic standards.
 Jamie is fulfilling a dream that began during her personal cancer battle to help others in painful places with wisdom and comfort she received in her journey.
-Jamie’s husband, Chad, is an Athletic Director at Grace College and Seminary, and their family enjoys spending time at Grace athletic events during the school year.
+Jamie’s husband Chad is an Athletic Director at Grace College and Seminary, and their family enjoys spending time at Grace athletic events during the school year.
 They have two daughters and love traveling to different places as a family.
 Jamie enjoys water and snow sports and taking family bike rides.
-Jamie and her family are committed to their faith and volunteer in their church and community
+Jamie and her family are committed to their faith and volunteer in their church and community.

 To schedule an appointment contact a Care Connector at 260-244-0264